niemopen/cmftool/doc/CMFandXSD.md

 6. The losing namespace prefix is munged; for example, `nc_1:`, then `nc_2:`, instead of `nc:`.

+6. Prefixes for the built-in namespaces (appinfo, cli, clsi, ct, xs-proxy, and structures) are also guaranteed to be unique with each other and with namespaces in the model.
+This becomes interesting when a model includes components from different NIEM versions.

 ## Components from the structures namespace

 The attributes in this namespace -- `@id, @ref, @uri, @metadata, @relationshipMetadata, @sequenceID`-- are not part of the CMF model representation.
 These attributes are part of the XML plumbing; they don't express model semantics.
 The object types  -- `ObjectType, AssociationType, MetadataType` -- are likewise omitted from the model in CMF.
 (There is [special handling](#Augmentations) for `AugmentationType`.)